-Persia was an ancient empire that dominated large portions of what we now know to be the Middle East.
-During their zenith, they were known for breeding incredible horses that were beautiful, athletic, and spirited.
-Many of these breeds have been lost to time.
-Those that still exist are evidence of the skill and mastery of the Persians when it came to horsemanship.
+Persia was an ancient empire that dominated large portions of what we now call the Middle East.
+During its zenith, it was known for breeding incredible horses that were beautiful, athletic, and spirited.
+Many of these breeds have been lost to time, but those that still exist are evidence of the skill and mastery of the Persians when it came to horsemanship.

-Modern-day Iran is the home of most ancient Persian tribes, and some people still speak the language as their native tongue, although it is currently known as Farsi.
-There are still Persians in Afghanistan and Tajikistan who breed and work with some of the Persian horses listed here.
+Modern-day Iran is the home of most ancient Persian tribes, and some people still speak the language as their native tongue, though it is currently known as Farsi.
+There are many Persians in Afghanistan and Tajikistan who also breed and work with some of the Persian horses listed here.

 The 7 Persian Horse Breeds